knutopia/Modlogr/README.md

 * Something to make music with
 * A class-compliant USB audio interface.
 The project is written for the Expert Sleepers ES8, an audio interface in a eurorack module form factor.
 With some edits, the code should work with any class-compliant interface.
 * A Raspberry Pi 400.
 Other Raspberry PI variations should work too, specifically a Raspberry Pi 4, which is basically what is inside a Pi 400.
   * Since the Raspberry Pi 400 is built into its own keyboard, but other Pi versions are just a raw circuit board, consider getting a case for your Pi unless it is a Pi 400.
-  * When choosing a case, consider that a case without a fan will be silent, whereas a case with a fan will be noisy while you are making music.
+When choosing a case, consider that a case without a fan will be silent, whereas a case with a fan will be noisy while you are making music.
 * A recent version of Raspbian, the default OS on the Raspberry Pi.
 I am using "Raspbian GNU Linux 10 (buster)"
 * A large, fast MicroSD card.
 An hour of recording with 4 tracks takes about 600 MiB of space as FLAC.
 * A computer with a DAW (I use a Macbook Pro with Ableton Live) that can import audio files (FLAC files, specifically)
 * Remote-control software on the computer to operate the Raspberry PI (see Pi documentation), like VNC Viewer.
   * You can also connect a screen, mouse and keyboard to the Pi to operate it directly, but remote operation is convenient.
 * File transfer software on the computer to download the recordings from the Raspberry Pi (see Pi documentation), like FileZilla.

 ## Expected Skill Level
 This is a coding project, not a consumer product.
 Teach yourself to operate a Raspberry Pi, to edit files on it, to run command line actions.
-The ugly stuff: Don't expect everything to just work.
+Many people have done this.
+The internet is full of great support resources. *The ugly stuff:* Don't expect everything to just work.
 Don't ask me to fix your problems.
 Using this project is a privilege, not a right.

 ## Basic Operation